qgis/QGIS-Documentation/source/docs/training_manual/processing/set_up.rst

-The toolbox contains a list of all the available algorithms, divided in groups so called *Providers*.
-Providers can be (de)activated in the settings dialog.
-We will discuss the settings dialog later in this manual.
+The toolbox contains a list of all the available algorithms, divided in groups called *Providers*.
+Providers can be (de)activated in the :menuselection:`Settings --> Options --> Processing`.
+We will discuss that dialog later in this manual.

 By default, only providers that do not rely on third-party applications (that is, those that only require QGIS elements to be run) are active.
 Algorithms requiring